 Train your selection panel members to be aware of their unconscious biases by completing the Harvard Implicit Association Test.

 Create your succession plans with at least 2 ‘go-to’ people (those who can easily step up when leaders are away or unavailable).
 Make sure 1 is a woman or from a minority group.

 Support the development of future female leaders or those from diverse backgrounds by creating a mentoring program specifically to unleash their potential.

-Cover diversity leadership skills when developing leadership programs.
+Cover inclusive leadership skills when developing leadership programs.